gerryd/cookbook/content/recipe/desserts/apple-cake.md

 # Directions

-- pre-heat the oven to 170 °C
+- preheat the oven to 170 °C
-- cut baking paper to the right shape and place on the bottom of the cake pan
+- cut baking paper to the right shape and place on the bottom of the cake tin
 - grease the edges of the cake pan
 - add the butter, zest and salt to a bowl
-- mix a few minutes until creamy
+- mix for a few minutes until creamy
 - add the eggs one by one and mix until airy
 - using a spatula, add in the cream
 - weigh the flour, whisk in the baking powder
 - add in the flour mix and mix gently with the spatula
 - pour the batter into the cake pan
-- cut the apples into small 0.5 to 1 cm dices
+- cut the apples into small 0.5 to 1 cm dice
 - mix the apple dices with the cinnamon powder, lemon juice (optional) and sugar (optional)
 - spread the apple dices evenly over the top of the cake, make sure it is fully covered in apples
 - bake for 55 to 65 minutes until the edges are golden brown (the top will not brown as much at all)